bediger4000/infinite-fake-website/README.md

 * Delays a few seconds every time it's invoked.
 * Give a random "google-site-verification" code.
 * When called with `.html` URL suffix produces HTML. `gif`, `jpeg`, 'png' URL suffixes produce random images of the appropriate image format.
+Any HTML it generates has a lot of "click here" links to randomly-named URLs on its website.
 * When retrieved as `robots.txt`, allows all User Agents for `/`, `/porn`, `/private` and a randomly-named URI.
 If you use `bork.php`, don't be surprised at the rubbish that shows up in your `access_log` file.
+* Gives every browser who asks a random `favicon.ico` file.
 * Produces random HTML, complete with "content" that includes Latin, B-list celebrities, condiments, and underwear teminology.
 * Produces random streams of binary bits for `.torrent`, `.mp3`, `.gz` URL suffixes.